KANNA

 a) The peephole.

-Kiln Shelves: There are many types, makes, shapes and sizes and they are to make floors.
+Kiln Shelves: there are many types, makes, shapes and sizes and their purpose is to make floors.
 Tube props are built up to the height required and the shelves are put on top.
 This allows work to be supported at different heights.
+Note: They are known as bats.

-Ventilation for an electric kiln: Ventilation for electric kilns for small workshops is made through three small holes, peepholes the two in the wall and vent hole the one in the lid.
-The vapors escape through the holes during the first stage of firing and are closed with plugs when firing of clay and enamels reaches the temperature around 600°C. This helps to conserve energy until the kiln arrives at the final temperature and during this period no fumes or odors are released.
-Electric kilns that are packed from above do not have vent holes like the ones that open at the front nor do they have chimneys as electric firing gives out little contamination.
+Ventilation for an electric kiln for small workshops is made through two peepholes in the wall and one vent hole in the lid.
+The vapors escape through the holes during the first stage of firing and these are closed with plugs when the firing of clay and enamels reaches the temperature of around 600° C. This helps to conserve energy until the kiln arrives at the final temperature and during this period no fumes or odors are released.
+Electric kilns can be without ventilation, ones that are packed from above do not have vent holes like the ones that open at the front nor do they have chimneys as electric firing produces little contamination.

 Kitchen timer is like a clock that can be set to ring when a certain period of time has passed.
 I have a small kiln for firing trial colors which has no time control and for this it is excellent.

-Knobs: The name for a small protruding part at the top of a lid or on the side of a basin or vase which is held when picking the piece up.
+Knob: the name for a small protruding part at the top of a lid or on the side of a basin or vase which is held when picking the piece up.
 It is a small handle and can be constructed as part of a lid or added later.
-In the case of a jar, it always added.
+In the case of a jar, is always added.